 Selenium Grid is designed to run multiple tests across different operating systems, browsers, and machines in parallel.
 It’s a significant relief for heavy test loads: enabling QA to manage large test suites faster and reduce the total time to complete a parallel-testing complete pass.

-Appium, on the other hand, is an open-source tool with features to simplify mobile app automation testing.
-With powerful and cross-platform capabilities, the tool is widely used for all mobile apps: native, hybrid and web applications.
+Appium is an open-source tool with features to simplify mobile app automation testing.
+With powerful and cross-platform capabilities, the tool is widely used for all mobile apps: native, hybrid, and web applications.
 Before being funded and maintained by Sauce Labs in 2013, its original release was in 2011 by developer Dan Cuellar, written in C# programming language.